nevermined-io/nvm-docs/docs/getting-started/advanced-utility/finance-functionalities.md

 ---
 sidebar_position: 2
-description: Finance functionalities
+description: Finance Functionalities
 ---

-# Finance functionalities
+# Finance Functionalities

-The current financial model for NFTs and digital assets is too one-dimensional: basically only buy or sell. <br />
+The current financial model for fungible and non-fungible digital assets is too one-dimensional: basically, only buy or sell. <br />

 NVM Finance Functionalities help you to develop more advanced revenue models and marketplaces.
-These are functionalities that allow you to implement Web3-compatible monetization into NFT and digital assets.
+These are functionalities that allow you to implement Web3-compatible monetization into digital assets and NFTs.
 We currently have 5 different utilities, all available via our [SDK](../../getting-started/). <br />
 <br />

 **Finance Utility 1 - Secondary Market Royalties**<br />

 _What is it?_<br />
 The user registering an asset can specify the royalties that are rewarding the original creator in the secondary market.
 These royalties must be between 0 and 100 percent.
 The royalties can not be changed after they are initialized.
-This protects the buyers of a NFT to have to pay for a different commission to the one agreed during the purchase of a NFT.<br />
+This protects the buyers of an asset to have to pay for a different commission to the one agreed during the purchase.<br />

 _Why use this?_<br />
 We have seen many examples where the payout of royalties depends on the goodwill of a marketplace.
-With this functionality, the royalty conditions are ‘embedded’ in the NFT and will be executed upon.<br />
+With this functionality, the royalty conditions are ‘embedded’ in the asset and will be executed upon.<br />

 Discover our [SDK](../../getting-started/) for more.<br />
 <br />